-If you are a student on Post-Completion OPT and your employer is filing for your H-1B work visa this year, you may need to obtain a cap-gap I-20 from the International Students & Scholars Office (ISSO).
+If you are a student on Post-Completion OPT and your employer is filing for your H-1B work visa this year, you may be eligible to obtain a cap-gap I-20 from the International Students & Scholars Office (ISSO).

-If your H-1B visa petition is selected as one of the 85,000 available H-1B visas AND your current Post-Completion OPT or STEM OPT will expire before October 1, you are eligible to receive a cap-gap I-20 from the ISSO.
-The cap-gap I-20 will effectively extend your F-1 work authorization from the date your current EAD expires to September 30th to allow you to maintain work authorization in the U.S. while you wait for your change of status to H-1B on October 1.
+If your H-1B visa petition is selected as one of the 85,000 available H-1B visas AND your current Post-Completion OPT or STEM OPT will expire before Oct.
+1, you are eligible to receive a cap-gap I-20 from the ISSO.
+The cap-gap I-20 will effectively extend your F-1 work authorization and authorized stay in the U.S. from the date your current EAD expires to Sept.
+30 to allow you to maintain work authorization in the U.S. while you wait for your change of status to H-1B on Oct.
+1.

-*Important to note: check with H-1B attorney on how they’re completing form I-129 on below
+*Important to note: check with H-1B attorney on how they are filing your H-1B Petition.